A Guide to Setting Up Family Investment Company (FIC)

 Drafting the Shareholders’ Agreement

-Structuring Shareholding
+Structuring the Shareholding

 Funding Your Family Investment Company